 What type of yoga should one do?

 There are many different forms of yogic practice, and instructors may adhere strictly to one type, or incorporate elements of several.
-Typically, classes are rated as beginner, intermediate & advanced.
+Typically, classes are listed as beginner, intermediate & advanced.
 It is essential to talk to the instructor first and ensure that Clients are in the right class.
 Yoga done correctly is wonderfully beneficial.
-It is essential to speak to the instructor before class, letting them know about all aches and pains.
-Thereby, enabling the instructor to recommend other poses beneficial to health and wellness.
+It is vital to speak to the instructor before class, letting them know about all aches and pains and thereby enabling the instructor to recommend other poses beneficial to health and wellness.

 Recommended Rehab yoga poses, with the consent of your Chiropractor, or Physiotherapist.